 The open, spontaneous and unprepared discussion is marked out of 8, according to the descriptors below.
-(A best-fit policy should be used and 1⁄2 marks may be awarded.)
+(A best-fit policy should be used and $\frac{1}{2}$ marks may be awarded.)

-Mark (overall impression) Mark Descriptor 7-8 Very good : a simple but relaxed and natural conversation; a mixture of short and longer responses, delivered confidently; gives opinions, some of which are justified; a good range of vocabulary; the language used is simple but mostly accurate.
-6 Good : a reasonably natural simple conversation; responses are usually short, with occasional attempts to offer longer responses, some of which may be pre-learnt; give opinions; a simple but effective range of vocabulary; the language used is generally accurate, but errors are more frequent.
-4-5 Satisfactory : a basic conversation, with little or no spontaneity; responses are short but adequate, and may rely heavily on pre-learnt answers; delivery may be hesitant; simple vocabulary and structures used, with some significant errors.
-2-3 Limited : a limited conversation which lacks any flow; very little information is communicated, and delivery is slow; the language used contains significant errors, with relatively little accurate usage.
+Mark (overall impression) Mark Descriptor 7-8 Very good : a mostly open and spontaneous conversation, with some natural and occasionally extended responses to questions asked; good pronunciation and at leas a reasonable attempt at intonation; opinions and justification offered; a wide range of vocabulary; a high level of grammatical accuracy, including confident use of different tenses; errors may exist, but only in the most ambitious language.
+6 Good : a reasonably open conversation, with occasional attempts to answer questions naturally and spontaneously, and to offer longer responses; there may be some reliance on pre-learnt responses; a reasonable attempt at pronunciation; opinions are offered, but not always justified; a good range of vocabulary; the language used is generally accurate, but errors are more frequent; some success in using different tenses.
+4-5 Satisfactory : a basic conversation with short but adequate responses, though much of what is said relies on pre-learnt responses; prompting may be required and deliver may be hesitant; a fair attempt at pronunciation; simple vocabulary and structures used, with some significant errors; responses generally given in the present tense, will little or no success in using different tenses.
+2-3 Limited : a limited conversation, with some prompting required; the delivery of responses is slow and hesitant, and there is likely to be a heavy reliance on pre-learn responses; the language used contains significant errors, with relatively little accurate usage.
 0-1 Very weak: little or no communication; not easily understood; much prompting required.